Kingsgate International School is one of the best international school in Kuala Lumpur & Selangor.

 The main focus of the UK curriculum shifts as students progress through the years.
 In the early stages (ages 2 – 5), learning is place-based.
 Children get primarily notions of numeracy and literacy via active, playful fun activities.
 By the last of the years, most kids have got basic reading and numbering abilities and grounding a 2nd language.

-In the primary (age 5 – 11) the main focus on learning fine fundamental math and English language skills.
+In the primary school (age 5 – 11) the main focus on learning fine fundamental math and English language skills.
 Technology, art, science, and humanities are covered as multi disciplinary subjects and throughout projects, The National curriculum of England in lower secondary (ages 11 – 14) is more subjects based and aims at developing student ability to work independently and think seriously.

 Upper secondary students follow GCSE (ages 14 – 16) and A-level or IB diploma courses.
 At GCSE students study Math, English, Science, and 2nd language and 4 or 5 further subjects.
 At A-level, students specialize further and select 3 or 4 subjects from range options.
 For IB Diploma, subjects choices are more structured, and students study 6 in the 1st year and specialize in 3 of those in the final year.